Skip to contents

 Tidy data frame (table) with the magnetic flux density and intensities of the experimental, the best simulated/fitted, as well as the initially simulated EPR spectrum and residuals (if check.fit.plot = TRUE), or wide data frame with the following variables / columns (for check.fit.plot = FALSE): magnetic flux density, intensity of the experimental spectrum, intensity of the best simulated one (including the baseline fit), residual intensity and finally, the best simulated spectrum intensity without the baseline fit.

-The minimum sum of the residual square vector after the least-square procedure.
+Minimum sum of residual squares (vector) after the least-square procedure.

 N.evals